tjhickey724/discrete_math/notes/counting/permsAndCombs.md

 11 12 13 21 22 23 31 32 33
 ```

-Suppose now we want sequence with no repeated elements!
+Suppose now we want sequences with no repeated elements!
 There are
 * $n$ choices for the position 1,
 * $n-1$ for position 2